 Pre-camp information will be available on this website three weeks prior to the start of camp.
 Pre-camp information includes medication requirements (complete only if taking meds at this event), check-in and out times with locations, confirmed daily schedule, what to bring and other important information you will need to know before attending camp.
 If any medical information changes, it is your responsibility to notify Continuing Education Services at firstname.lastname@example.org.

 You are expected to bring your own instrument and have it in good working order.

 Senior Campers, who are advanced players, can apply for our Artist Program (AP String Camp).
-To apply, students must register and send us a video audition by March 1, 2019.
+To apply, students must send us a video audition by March 1, 2019.
 Winners will receive a promo code they will be able to use to register.
 Successful applicants will:

 The video should contain 7-10 minutes of solo repertoire demonstrating the student’s abilities.
 Videos can be emailed to: email@example.com.